 Participants

 Sixty-seven adolescents with OCD (12 – 17 years) participated in a randomized controlled study (Lenhard, Andersson, et al., 2016) and had received either immediate or delayed (12 weeks) ICBT.
 Six participants in the delayed ICBT group dropped out before treatment could start.
-In order to maximize power, we pooled the results from both groups rendering a totalt sample of 61 participants.
+In order to maximize power, we pooled the results from both groups rendering a total sample of 61 participants.
 The treatment, assessment points and procedures were identical in the two groups and they did also not differ significantly in terms of baseline characteristics or treatment outcome.
 See Figure 1 for details on the participant flow throughout the trial and Table 2 for a summary of baseline characteristics and ICBT outcome at the 3-month follow-up.

 Figure 1: Study flow chart